Overcrowded, Falling Apart, and Dangerous

 As late as 2006, pieces of the crashed plane and scattered remnants of its cargo of fabric, electronic equipment and costume jewelry could be found in the hills behind the San Bruno jail prisoner recreation yard.

-Another historic benchmark for County Jail No. 2 had occurred seven years earlier on the night of Saturday July 20, 1957.
+Another historic benchmark for County Jail No. 2 had occurred seven years earlier on the morning of Sunday July 21, 1957.
 That is the date that one L.J.
 Rickett, 35, a prisoner serving county time for petty theft, became the first San Bruno inmate in the jail’s history to escape from a locked cell in a jail tier.

 Rickett used a 14 inch iron bar to break the glass in his cell window and pry apart the metal bands across it.
 Using knotted clothing and blankets he lowered himself 30 feet to the outside gunwalk, then another 25 feet to the ground.

-There was no report of Rickett being recaptured.
+Rickett was later recaptured in San Joaquin County.
 As jail escapes increased and escapees committed additional crimes on the run, San Mateo officials and local San Bruno residents began to step up their objections over the poor level of security at County Jail No. 2.

 By the end of the 1950s the growing prisoner population and chronically poor deputy staffing became a significant contributing factor in the San Bruno jail’s overall decline.